Develop5/PlaywrightAmazon/README.md

     "cucumberautocomplete.syncfeatures": "test/features/*.feature"
 }

 ------------------------------------

 ## Execute tests:

-And now tests can be executed through this command:
+Tests can be executed through this command from e2e folder:
     ./run_tests.sh localhost dev       (or production, and regression or smoke)
             or
     ./run_tests.bat localhost dev